-Important: Extensions do not give you additional time to pay owed taxes, which are due April 15 (or June 16 for taxpayers out of the country).
-If you can't pay owed tax by the deadline, always file an extension so you can at least avoid the late-filing penalty, which is up to 10 times higher than the late-payment penalty.
+An extension doesn't give you extra time to pay your taxes, which are due April 18 (June 15 for taxpayers out of the country).
+But even if you can't pay your taxes by the deadline, file an extension anyway so you can avoid the late-filing penalty.

-Finally, you can download Form 4868 from the IRS website, print it out (4 pages), and mail it in before the deadline.
+You can also download Form 4868 from the IRS website, print it out, and fill it in.
 Complete instructions are on the printout.

 - Do I need to file an extension if I'm getting a refund?